micmejia/bible-dump/AMPC/Luke/Luke 17.md

-It would be more profitable for him if a millstone were hung around his neck and he were hurled into the sea than that he should cause to sin _or_ be a snare to one of these little ones [[^a]lowly in rank or influence].
+It would be more profitable for him if a millstone were hung around his neck and he were hurled into the sea than that he should cause to sin _or_ be a snare to one of these little ones [lowly in rank or influence].